 The Program puts a heavy emphasis on providing students with practical experiences in addition to traditional classroom lectures and discussions.
-Among the course-related educational experiences available to students are field experiences in community nutrition, planning, and teaching of nutrition sessions to selected audiences in the community, food education and gardening projects in schools, dietary analyses, and online computer activities.
-Supervised practicum is included in the Nutrition and Exercise Physiology degree.
-Students are welcome to participate in research and demonstration projects within the Program in Nutrition.
-These include childhood obesity prevention, fruit and vegetable promotion in urban communities, understanding school lunches, research with those with celiac disease, parenting practices, and more.
-Because of Teachers College's location in New York City, there are also virtually unlimited opportunities for students to become involved in a variety of food/nutrition-related activities.
-The faculty and staff can arrange for students who have credit hours available to receive credit for such activities where appropriate.
+Among the course-related educational experiences available to students are field experiences in community nutrition, planning and teaching of nutrition sessions to selected audiences in the community, food education and gardening projects in schools, dietary analyses, and online computer activities.
+Supervised practicum is included in the Nutrition and

+Exercise Physiology degree.
 The faculty of the Program in Nutrition are actively engaged in cutting-edge and transformative research, evaluation, policy, and other scholarly activities.
 They write articles for peer-reviewed journals, books, and reports.
 Students are an integral part of these activities.
-These include childhood obesity prevention research and programs, fruit and vegetable promotion in urban communities, understanding school lunches, research with those with celiac disease, parenting practices, the role of exercise in diabetes prevention, and more.
+Students are welcome to participate in research and demonstration projects within the Program in Nutrition.
+Faculty research focuses on the promotion of childhood obesity prevention, fruit and vegetable consumption in urban communities, healthy scratch- cooked school lunches, diet adherence and quality of life for those with celiac disease, parenting practices to improve their child's diet and oral health, nutrition education policy, and more.
+Because of Teachers College's location in New York City, there are also virtually unlimited opportunities for students to become involved in a variety of food/nutrition-related activities.
+The faculty and staff can arrange for students who have credit hours available to receive credit for such activities where appropriate.